ActualLab/Fusion.Samples/docs/tutorial/Part12.md

 ```

 Note that `IMyService` above (as any other RPC service interface) must:
 - Implement tagging `IRpcService` interface.
-This makes sure `Stl.Interception` proxy generator produces a proxy for it, which happens when you build the app (it's a Roslyn code generator).
+This makes sure `ActualLab.Interception` proxy generator produces a proxy for it, which happens when you build the app (it's a Roslyn code generator).
 - Have async methods.
 Any async method (i.e. returning `Task`, `Task<T>`, `ValueTask`, or `ValueTask<T>`) becomes remotely callable.

 And any RPC service implementation (e.g. `MyService` above):